 Mezcal vs tequila: what’s the difference between these agave-based liquors?
 When to use one or the other?
 Here’s what you need to know.

 Mezcal vs tequila: what’s the difference?
 These two Mexican liquors are made from the same plant, but they have very different flavors.
+In fact, tequila is a type of mezcal, but not all mezcal is tequila.
+(How’s that for confusing?)
 Mezcal has become very popular lately in the cocktail scene, while tequila maintains its position as one of the most popular liquors in the world.
-Which should you use in your margarita?
-Which is best as a slow sipper?
-We’ve got answers.
-Here’s what to know!
+Here’s what to know about both agave-based spirits!

 Mezcal vs tequila: what’s the difference?